chenz16/AdvancedLaneFind_Submission/README.md

 visualize_save.py - visualize and save image

 configuration.py - define basic input and output source/address of image process.
-It also include the definition of perspective transformation source and destination points.
+It also includes the definition of perspective transformation source and destination points.

 writeup_report - Explain what is included for the submission and how it is done.